Accelerating Bayesian Optimization for Biological Sequence Design with Denoising Autoencoders: Latent-Space Multi-Objective BayesOpt

 where $s_j(\vec v) = \exp(v_j) / \sum_i \exp(v_i)$ is the softmax function and $\tau \in (0, +\infty)$ is the softmax temperature.
 In other words, we choose the least favorable ranking across all objectives for each $\vec x$ to determine its weight.
-This type of weighting is similar in spirit to a procedure used by \citet{tripp2020sample} to bias the training objective of generative models in favor of high-scoring sequences.
+This type of weighting is similar in spirit to a procedure used by \citet{tripp2020sample} to bias a VAE loss in favor of high-scoring sequences.